jtemporal/jtemporal.github.io/_posts/2024-10-29-making-pull-requests-with-github-codespaces.md

 description: 'Fork, branch, pull request.
 Learn how to use GitHub Codespaces to make your contributions.'
 related: true
 posts_list:
-- resolvendo-conflitos
+- solving-conflicts
-- 5-dicas-para-fazer-o-seu-pull-request-brilhar
+- 5-tips-to-make-your-pull-request-shine
-- gitfichas-agora-e-open-source
+- gitfichas-is-now-open-source
 translator: false
 author_note_link: https://jtemporal.com/fazendo-pull-requests-com-github-codespaces
 author_note: Você pode ler esse artigo em Português
 translated: /fazendo-pull-requests-com-github-codespaces

 ---

 There are several ways to make pull requests.
 In this blog post, you will learn how to make a pull request in practice using GitHub Codespaces and making a pull request to GitFichas.

 ## GitFichas